Anti-WAAhnsinns Festival: Beginnings

-Although the Anti-WAAhnsinns-Festival had been officially authorised by the town, the Bavarian Ministry of the Interior and the local government of Oberpfalz voiced intentions to prohibit the event.
-An extraordinary meeting of the city council that was scheduled for the 15 July, again voted in favour of the realization of the festival.
+Although the Anti-WAAhnsinns-Festival had been officially authorized by the town, the Bavarian Ministry of the Interior and the local government of Upper Palatinate voiced intentions to prohibit the event.
+An extraordinary meeting of the city council that was scheduled for the 15 July, again voted in favor of the realization of the festival.
 However, the town's major Bawidamann repealed the ballot, referring to article 19 of the penal law.
 He considered this necessary in order to prevent danger being brought to the general public, their health, and material goods and to save them from heavy disturbances.
 The decision about the authorisation of the festival was thereby passed to the subsequent regulating authority, the district office of Schwandorf.
-Hans Schuierer, the district administrator, validated the decision of the city council and assigned the local government of Oberpfalz to check the legal force of Bawidamann's decision again.
+Hans Schuierer, the district administrator, validated the decision of the city council and assigned the local government of Oberpfalz (Upper Palatinate) to check the legal force of Bawidamann's decision again.

 The motorcycle club Kuhle Wampe took charge of security and entrance.
-Excrement had to be removed almost every hour.
 Fields within a radius of several kilometers were rented by the festival's management for parking.
 In part, the fields had to be harvested directly before the beginning of the festival although the grain was not ripe yet.
 The number of visitors exceeded expectations and more fields had to be marked as parking spaces on short notice.
 At one of those rented fields, in particular on the stubble field in the vicinity of Greinhof, a hot catalyzer set off a large-scale fire.
 A local farmer used a plough to create a firebreak, preventing major damages.